josedesoto/monitor/README.md

 2- Monitor allow to have different time zone for each server.
 Good, if you have distributed servers around the world.

+3- Ready to talk with Mysql or SQLite, see the config file: modules/appsettings.py

+4- Compatible with local authentication, LDAD and CASS, check the file: modules/appsettings.py

 ## Screenshots: